Not every criminal is a psychopath and not every psychopath is a criminal.

 In 2012 research conducted at Macquarie University in Australia discovered an interesting link between psychopathy and an individual’s sense of smell.

 The study showed that people who struggled to identify smells and tell the difference between scents were more likely to also score highly on psychopathic traits.

 The explanation for this is that people with psychopathic traits have impaired functioning in the front part of the brain

-This part handles things like planning and impulse control but in also an instrumental for a keen sense of smell.
+This part handles things like planning and impulse control but is also instrumental for a keen sense of smell.

 The scientist from the University of North Carolina offered further insight into sex and the psychopath